isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>37.
 How should licensee submit their Cyber Trust Mark (“CTM”) Promoter (Tier 3) or equivalent certification for assessment?</h5></summary>

-Licensee may submit their current CTM Promoter (Tier 3) certification status and all relevant supporting documents and information via [FormSG](https://go.gov.sg/licensee-submission-of-certification-information).
+Licensee may submit their current CTM Promoter (Tier 3) certification status and all relevant supporting documents and information via <a target="\_blank" href="https://go.gov.sg/licensee-submission-of-certification-information/">FormSG</a>.
 CSRO will contact the licensee for more information if necessary, and provide an assessment outcome to the licensee upon completion of the assessment.
 </details>

 **G. Consumer Guidance**